YourGirlInSpace/Instar/README.md

 # Instar

 Instar is an in-house bot for the management of Trans Haven and associated servers.
+This bot is not available for public release.